 Mental health services are available for children and youth under the age of 18 who have serious emotional disturbance (SED) through the Youth Empowerment Services (YES) system of care.
 Children's Mental Health provides services for children with SED or children who display symptoms that indicate other behavioral health problems.

-There are different paths to receiving mental health care through Youth Empowerment Services.
+There are different paths to receiving mental health care through YES.
 All of these paths depend on whether the child or youth is enrolled in Medicaid or has been identified as having serious emotional disturbance (SED).
 Children with SED are eligible for Medicaid at a higher income level.
 Read the information below to determine how to get help.

 Paths to services